 (April 15, 2017; Distance: 9.1km; Elevation Gain: 538m; Weather: overcast/sunny)

 The adventure begins on the morning of Peter’s birthday.
-This information is completely irrelevant to the trip outcomes, I just thought I’d mention the 3-pound strawberry cheesecake we devoured that night.
+This information is completely irrelevant to the trip outcomes, I just thought I’d mention the 3-pound strawberry cheesecake that I secretly carried in my backpack for 20 km.
 On the morning of, however, our crew of six is waiting out the weather in a coffee shop in Pemberton.
 While it rains, we shamelessly stuff our faces with plate-sized cinnamon buns and drinks high in sugar content.
 Around 9am the weather finally decides towards sunshine so we’re out of the door and driving towards Lillooet forest service road.
 At km 45.5 thereof we stop to unload gear and to do a short car shuttle to km 49, our end point if all goes well.
 After all this kerfuffle we’re finally off into the wild.

 That night we camp on the flats where the W and N branch of Salal Creek meet.